Updated May 12, 2025

 Different people can react differently to the same diet.

 Not everyone loses weight by eating low carb.
-Keto can benefit certain people, but for many others, it isn't healthy long term.
+Keto can benefit many people, but may not be healthy long term.

-We can argue all day about various diets, but two things that all health care professionals can agree upon are:
+We can argue all day about various diets, but just about all health care professionals and researchers can unanimously agree that it's good to eat whole foods and not processed food. <Learn more>

 Phytonutrients